behaviors that are bound to harm you physically or mentally.

-What goes around comes around, as they say, and the negative influence you have on others, whether by words or deeds, will eventually manifest in your own life (e.g., through sicknesses, tragedy, legal issues, isolation).
-On some level, we all know this truth, yet we go ahead and hurt others anyway.
+What goes around comes around, as they say, and your negative influence on others, whether by words or deeds, will eventually manifest in your own life (e.g., through sicknesses, tragedy, legal issues, and isolation).
+We all know this truth on some level, yet we go ahead and hurt others anyway.

 Self-harm is an extreme physical expression of self-destructive behavior.
 This practice is connected to low self-worth and the desire to cope with emotional pain in a physical way.

-A self-pity is an unconscious form of self-destructive behavior.
-It is destructive because it encourages us to remain inactive (i.e., wallowing in our misfortunes), rather than encouraging a proactive approach towards life.
+Self-pity is an unconscious form of self-destructive behavior.
+It is destructive because it encourages us to remain inactive (i.e., wallowing in our misfortunes) rather than encouraging a proactive approach toward life.

 9. Drug and alcohol abuse

 While not always committed consciously, social suicide is the act of deliberately alienating yourself from your peers.
-This could be through a variety of irritating, repelling, or antisocial behaviors that on some level you know are self-destructive.
+This could be through various irritating, repelling, or antisocial behaviors that on some level, you know, are self-destructive.